buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ## Why test?

-I think it's mostly clear, but nonetheless I will outline couple of most important reasons.
+I think it's mostly clear, but nonetheless I will outline a couple of most important reasons.

 ### We want our software to work

 Testing is an essential part of software development that helps ensure that an application works as intended and meets the expectations of users.
-Without tests, it's almost impossible to prove, that the functionality does what it supposes to do - it's just an educated guess.
+Without tests, it's almost impossible to prove, that the functionality does what it's supposed to do - it's just an educated guess.

 ### We want our software to continue working

 The true cost of software is in its maintenance.
 Time and money invested into maintenance dwarfs initial development investment.
-And the lager the codebase, the less and less important the initial development investment cost is.
+And the larger the codebase, the less and less important the initial development investment cost is.
 Maintainability should be the main factor when developing software.
 We’re getting inevitably slower as the code degrades over time.
 Tests enable us to ease the pain of maintenance by turning it into a simple routine activity.